 Why stick to just exploring the museums in Nottingham?
 The city has a variety of attractions to check out.

-7. National Justice Musuem
+4. National Justice Museum

 Top Review: “Absolutely brilliant - a perfect combo of live-actor interaction (which I usually hate and run a mile from!) and a real sense of genuine and spooky history.”